 - 1. What challenges does the character face?
 Why? - 2.
-Do you identity with this character?
-Why or why not? - 3.
+Do you identify with this character?
+Why or why not and in what ways? - 3.
 What feelings are being experience by this character? - 4.
 Which areas would you have a hard time empathizing with?
 Why? - 5.
 Which areas would you have an easier time empathizing with?
 Why? - 6.
 Does watching this movie challenge your assumptions about how this person is characterized? - 7.
 What are some of the assumptions that the group this character is part of faces?
 Why?